nikhil-prabhu/unofficial-whatsapp-desktop/README.md

 ## Installation

+### Windows:
+1. Extract the contents of the zip file to a folder of your choice.
+2. Run the executable file (unofficial-whatsapp-desktop Setup VERSION.exe) within the extracted folder, and wait for it to finish installing.

 ### Debian/Ubuntu:
 1. From the [Releases](https://github.com/nikhil-prabhu/unofficial-whatsapp-desktop/releases) page, download the .deb file.
 2. Open Terminal, and cd into the directory where you've downloaded the file.
 For example, say you've downloaded the file into the Downloads folder.